Joystream/joystream/okrs/README.md

 - **Tracked**: Every Tuesday
 - **Tracking Manager**: Martin
 - **Key Results**:
-  1. `Members can make a creator profile and publish content under this profile.`
+  1. `Members can make a Content Creator profile and publish content under this profile.`

-  2. `There is are content curators, policed by sudo.`
+  2. `Introduce the role of staked Content Curators, policed by sudo.`

   3. `Launch with 3 content types.`